 - 2 cups all purpose flour or Gluten Free All Purpose Flour

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 tbsp room temperature butter
+- 1 tablespoon room temperature butter

-- Knead into a soft dough.
+- Knead for 3 to 5 minutes, into a soft dough

-- After 15 minutes remove duff from pot and place in a serving dish.
+- After 15 minutes remove duff from the pot and place in a serving dish.
 Serve with metemgee, soup or your favorite stews.